Please note that Tapas no longer supports Internet Explorer.

 Talu ignored her, staring out at the trail of bubbles Pearly the dragonling had left behind.
 "It was said that the sea-dragons once lived in a palace at the bottom of the ocean, where they crafted pearl-magic and wove spells out of moonlight."

 Jewel blinked.
-"That's actually kind of poetic."
+"That's actually kind of poetic, for you."

 Talu ignored her and continued.
 "They say that a tragedy befell their civilization, their palace was lost and the survivors scattered, integrating with the mermaids.
 No pure-blooded dragons remain in the world."